Aaron Harang: San Diego Padres

-On December 6, 2010, Harang signed a one-year deal with the San Diego Padres.
-The deal included a mutual option for 2012.
+On December 6, 2010, Harang signed a one-year, $3.5 million contract with the San Diego Padres that included a mutual option for 2012.

-On July 9, 2011, Harang had a no-hitter through six innings against the Los Angeles Dodgers, but was pulled after walking 3 and throwing 95 pitches.
-He made 28 starts in 2011, with a 14–7 record and 3.64 ERA for the Padres, who chose not to pick up his 2012 option, making him a free agent.
+On July 9, 2011, Harang had a no-hitter through six innings against the Los Angeles Dodgers but was pulled after walking 3 and throwing 95 pitches.
+He made 28 starts in 2011, with a 14–7 record and 3.64 ERA for the Padres.
+The team did not to pick up his 2012 option, making him a free agent.

 Los Angeles Dodgers

-On December 8, 2011, Harang signed a 2-year contract with the Los Angeles Dodgers, with a mutual option for 2014.
+On December 8, 2011, Harang signed a 2-year, $12 million contract with the Los Angeles Dodgers, with a mutual option for 2014.

 On April 13, 2012, Harang struck out 9 consecutive batters after giving up a single to set the all time Dodgers record against the San Diego Padres.
 The record was previously held by Johnny Podres with 8 in 1962.
 The streak was stopped by Will Venable when he hit an opposite-field home run.
-Harang finished one strikeout short of tying Tom Seaver's Major League record of 10 in a row set in 1970 and tied his career high with 13 total strikeouts in the game.
+Harang finished one strikeout short of tying Tom Seaver's Major League record of 10 consecutive strikeouts in 1970 and tied his career high with 13 total strikeouts in the game.

-On June 7, 2012, Harang allowed 3 runs in 6 innings in an 8–3 victory over the Philadelphia Phillies to collect his 100th career Major League win.
+On June 7, Harang allowed 3 runs in 6 innings in an 8–3 victory over the Philadelphia Phillies to collect his 100th career Major League win.
 In 31 starts for the Dodgers in 2012, he finished 10–10 with a 3.61 ERA.

 Seattle Mariners

-On April 6, 2013, Harang was traded to the Colorado Rockies in exchange for Ramón Hernández.
-The Rockies designated him for assignment and on April 11 traded him to the Seattle Mariners in exchange for minor leaguer Steven Hensley.
-In 22 starts, he was 5–11 with a 5.76 ERA.
-He was designated for assignment on August 26, 2013, and released on September 1.
+On April 6, 2013, the Dodgers traded Harang and $4.25 million to cover part of his salary to the Colorado Rockies for catcher Ramón Hernández.
+The Rockies designated Harang for assignment and on April 11 traded him and cash to the Seattle Mariners for minor leaguer Steven Hensley.
+Harang pitched shutouts on May 27 and June 11, tying him for second in MLB in shutouts in 2013.
+In 22 starts for Seattle, he was 5–11 with a 5.76 ERA.
+He was designated for assignment on August 26 and released on September 1.

 New York Mets

-Shortly after his release by the Mariners, Harang was signed to a minor league contract by the New York Mets and assigned to the AAA Las Vegas 51s.
-Harang joined the Mets for the last few weeks of the season and was surprisingly effective.
-While he was 0–1 with the Mets, he pitched to a 3.52 ERA and struck out 26 batters in 23 innings pitched.
-Harang became a free agent after the season.
+On September 2, 2013, Harang signed a minor league contract with the New York Mets and assigned to the Triple-A Las Vegas 51s.
+Harang joined the Mets on September 12 and was generally effective for the last few weeks of the season.
+While he was 0–1 with the Mets, he had a 3.52 ERA and struck out 26 batters in 23 innings pitched.
+He became a free agent after the season.